List of Riverdale characters

 Riverdale is an American teen drama television series based on the characters of Archie Comics, which made its debut on January 26, 2017.
 The series was adapted for The CW by Archie Comics' chief creative officer Roberto Aguirre-Sacasa.
-A spin-off, titled Katy Keene and set between the fourth and fifth season of Riverdale, aired from February 6, 2020, to May 14, 2020.
+A spin-off, titled Katy Keene and set between the fourth and fifth seasons of Riverdale, aired from February 6, 2020, to May 14, 2020.

 Background

-The series features an ensemble cast based on the characters from of the comic series, with KJ Apa in the role of Archie Andrews; Lili Reinhart as Betty Cooper, Camila Mendes as Veronica Lodge, and Cole Sprouse as Jughead Jones.
+The series features an ensemble cast based on the characters from the comic series, with KJ Apa in the role of Archie Andrews; Lili Reinhart as Betty Cooper, Camila Mendes as Veronica Lodge, and Cole Sprouse as Jughead Jones.
 The main cast also features Madelaine Petsch as Cheryl Blossom, Ashleigh Murray as Josie McCoy, Casey Cott as Kevin Keller, Ross Butler and Charles Melton as Reggie Mantle, Vanessa Morgan as Toni Topaz, Drew Ray Tanner as Fangs Fogarty, and Erinn Westbrook as Tabitha Tate.
 Other main characters in the series include the parents of the main characters: Luke Perry as Fred Andrews, Mädchen Amick as Alice Cooper, Marisol Nichols and Mark Consuelos as Hermione and Hiram Lodge, respectively, and Skeet Ulrich as F. P. Jones.